Infinite-Chess/infinitechess.org/setup.md

 Note that gmail’s terms of service only allows automated email sending upon user-triggered events.
 Examples of okay emails to send are emails in response to a new account created, or a password reset request.
 An example of an against terms of service email would be a weekly newsletter.
 See gmail’s terms of service for more info.

-After creating a new gmail account, turn on (2-Step Verification)[https://support.google.com/accounts/answer/185839?sjid=17083970032576237275-NC], this is required.
+After creating a new gmail account, turn on [2-Step Verification](https://support.google.com/accounts/answer/185839?sjid=17083970032576237275-NC), this is required.

-Next, (go here)[https://myaccount.google.com/apppasswords] where you will be able to create a new app password.
+Next, [go here](https://myaccount.google.com/apppasswords) where you will be able to create a new app password.
 If it tells you that App Passwords aren’t available for your account, you need to enable 2-Step Verification.

 (Img8)